 Welcome to Dial Park Primary Nursery and 2 Year Old Provision

 We cater for children aged from 2 years old to 11 years old in a beautiful setting where forest school and academic progress go hand in hand.

 In February 2013 we were rated by OFSTED as a “Good” school.

 In January 2017 we were again rated by OFSTED as a “Good” school.

-Our values values and intent are summed up through an acrostic of “Dial Park” and these are:
+Our values values are summed up through an acrostic of “Dial Park” and these are: